CUSTOMER DISTURBANCE HANDLING

 escalate the "situation".
 Remain calm, do not argue, etc.

-On occasion, there are individual whose behavior becomes a detriment
+On occasion, there are individuals whose behavior becomes a

-to building a steady clientele of regular customers.
-Some examples of
+detriment to building a steady clientele of regular customers.
+Some

 - Odor: Individuals whose odor is such that it is